oktadev/okta-blog/_source/_posts/2019-04-26-angular-mvc-primer.md

 - "Get the lowdown on the basics of MVC and MVVM and how @Angular implements these patterns! →"
 image: blog/featured/okta-angular-headphones.jpg
 type: conversion
+changelog:
+- 2021-04-18: Updated to use Okta Angular v3 and streamline setup with the Okta CLI.
+See changes to this blog post in [okta-blog#743](https://github.com/oktadeveloper/okta-blog/pull/743); example app updates can be viewed in [okta-angular-notes-app-example#1](https://github.com/oktadeveloper/okta-angular-notes-app-example/pull/1).
 ---

 When designing software with a user interface, it is important to structure the code in a way that makes it easy to extend and maintain.
 Over time, there have been a few approaches in separating out responsibilities of the different components of an application.
 Although there is plenty of literature on these design patterns around, it can be very confusing for a beginner to understand the features of limitations of the different patterns and the differences between them.